Home / Books / In Their Own Words: Harriet Tubman

 Find books about Harriet Tubman

-Find Books for Elementary School on Gender Equality and Racial Justice
+Find Books for Children in Elementary Grades on Gender Equality and Racial Justice

 Discover Books on Social Justice Leaders